 Pension plans typically did not offer a sum assured in the past.
 They were investment-oriented as opposed to insurance-oriented and hence did not provide a life cover.

 This changed with effect from September 1, 2010 when pension plans were mandated by the IRDA (Insurance Regulatory and Development Authority of India) to provide life / health cover and a minimum guarantee of 4.5%.
-Unit-linked plans have a minimum lock-in of five years and it’s no different with unit-linked pension plans.
+Unit linked insurance plans have a minimum lock-in of five years and it's no different with unit-linked pension plans.

 How unit-linked pension plans work?